Peace on a national and international level, for the last 70 years has been a fairly present phenomenon. What about the next 70?

 Peace is a much sought after commodity.
 Be it on the personal, national or international level.
 We all crave for it but it remains strangely distant from us.
 To obtain that we’re going to need proper government and rulership.
 The quest for The Explanation is to show you how this goal will be reached.

-This blog post is an excerpt from chapter 13.8 of the book Audit of the Universe.
+This blog post is an excerpt from chapter 7.8 of the book Audit of Humankind.

 Dig Deeper into The Explanation